-These commands may be used to determine a tool offset measured relative to the surface of the working piece.
-This is always used for automatic tool change.
-The measurement lowers the Z axis until a switch or contact is triggered.
+These commands may be used to determine a tool offset relative to the surface of a working piece.
+The gauging process lowers the Z axis until a switch (e.g. contact plate) is triggered.
+Also see Adjust-Z in section 3.6.5.
+The switch can have a X/Y offset from the tool using the entry #MOF.

 The position can either be returned directly (ex.
-CNC950) or queried in a separate command (ex.
-CNC950).
-Also see section 3.4.5.
+CNC950) or queried by a separate command (ex.
+CNC750).

 The height of the sensor itself may be provided.
-It will be simply added to the measured distance.
+It will be added to the measured distance.
 Example: